OctopusDeploy/docs/docs/infrastructure/deployment-targets/dynamic-infrastructure/index.md

 Under the _Features_ section you will have _Pre-deployment_, _Deployment_, and _Post-deployment_ scripts.

-In the _Post-deployment_ script section, you can [access the output paramaters](/docs/deployment-examples/azure-deployments/resource-groups/index.md#DeployusinganAzureResourceGroupTemplate-AccessingARMtemplateoutputparameters) and use those output parameters to run any of the Cmdlets above.
+In the _Post-deployment_ script section, you can [access the output parameters](/docs/deployment-examples/azure-deployments/resource-groups/index.md#DeployusinganAzureResourceGroupTemplate-AccessingARMtemplateoutputparameters) and use those output parameters to run any of the cmdlets above.